Protecting trees and woods

 Take a look through our downloads to get up to speed with the effects of HS2.

-HS2 is the single biggest threat to the UK’s ancient woods, with 108 at risk of loss or damage.
+HS2 is a grave threat to the UK’s ancient woods, with 108 at risk of loss or damage.
 We can’t let this happen.

 Despite a lengthy review process, Government announced on 11 February 2020 that the project will still go ahead.